mpostol/TP/ExDataManagement/StructuralData/StructuralData/README.LINQ2SQL.md

 So we'll start by creating a sample database file.
 The example is located in the unit test project in a separate folder.
 The folder name doesn't matter.
 Our library is indeed educational, not production-oriented, but this approach allows us to design a library implementing the data layer in such a way that it is completely independent of the DBMS implementation method and does not contain elements dedicated to the test environment.
 Thanks to this, it can be later used in production without the need to modify the program text.

 Therefore, in the selected place in the project, from the context menu, select add a new element.
 A window appears with a vast variety of components that we can potentially add to the project.
 Let's limit the list of proposals by selecting `Date` in the list of available categories.
 The component we need is a `Service-based Database`.
 It is added to the project already with the name `CDCatalog`.
 As a result, two files are attached to the project.
-Select cop always to make sure that they are copied to the target folder after the program compilation is completed.
+Select the option `copy always` to make sure that they are copied to the output folder after the program compilation is completed.
 We will come back to this issue later because it is a condition for the correct use of the relational database imitation created this way.

 ![Create in-process db](../.Media/CreatinInMemoryDB.gif)